mdfnam/QnA/Foundation: English Grammar.md

 **Note:**
 - Unlike English, Arabic lacks a distinct word equivalent to the English indefinite articles 'a' or 'an.'
 Instead, the sense of indefiniteness is often conveyed through the absence of the definite article 'ال'.
 - When translating "كِتَابٌ" independently, it is often rendered as 'book'.
-When we use a singular, unspecified common noun within a sentence, it's common to use an indefinite article before it.
-Consequently, when "كِتَابٌ" is integrated into a sentence, it is translated as 'a book.'
+In Englis, when we use a singular, unspecified common noun within a sentence, it's common to use an indefinite article before it.
+Consequently, when "كِتَابٌ" is integrated into a sentence, it will be translated as 'a book.'

+## Defining Adjective
+An adjective is a word that describes or modifies a noun or pronoun.

+### Classification of Adjective
+Adjectives can be categorized into various types based on the characteristics they describe.
+Here are some common types of adjectives:
+- **Descriptive Adjectives:** These adjectives describe the qualities or characteristics of a noun, providing more information about its appearance, color, size, shape, etc.
+- **Quantitative Adjectives:** These adjectives indicate the quantity or amount of the noun.
+- **Demonstrative Adjectives:** These adjectives always come before the noun and point to a specific noun, indicating whether it is near or far in distance or time.
+There are only four demonstrative adjectives: `This`, `Those`, `That`, and `These`.
+- **Possessive Adjectives:** These adjectives are used to show ownership or possession of a noun, typically come before the noun and indicate to whom or to what something belongs.
+There are seven possessive adjectives: `My`, `Your`, `His`, `Her`, `Its`, `Our` and `Their`.

 ## Defining Pronouns
 A pronoun is a word that represents a noun which is used to replace nouns to prevent repetition and provide clarity in a sentence.